Wondersauce/carbon-tech-showcase-templates/README.md

 - **`dependencies`:** Add required Node.js dependencies in this array.
 - **`registryDependencies`:** Add registry-specific dependencies in this array.
   **Note:** `BASE_URL` is exposed by default and only needs to be included when adding `registryDependencies`.

+Pages for Demos and Documentation are automatically generated as well.